Katie MacAlister

 Trailer

 Now Portia’s walking around with a literal cloud over her head—and a heartstoppingly handsome maniac trying to kidnap her.
 But Theondre North is no run-of-the-mill maniac.
 He’s a nephilim—the son of a fallen angel—who needs Portia’s help to change his fate.
-Problem is, Portia’s down-to-earth attitude frustrates beings from both heavenly and hellish realms—and gets Theo turned into a vampire.
-But at least he has Portia to satisfy his newfound hungers—and possibly save his soul…
+Problem is, Portia’s down-to-earth attitude frustrates beings from both heavenly and hellish realms—which results in Theo finding out just what is a Dark One.
+But at least he has Portia to satisfy his newfound hungers—and possibly save his soul.
+If only they can manage that without destroying all mortal kind…

 Read an Excerpt